Skip to content

 Do you have to be an Australian/New Zealand company to respond to a tender?

-Do you have to have insurance to respond to a tender?
+Do you need insurance to respond to a tender?

-Most tenders ask for minimum insurance requirements.
-The type and value of insurances required will differ depending upon the value of the procurement and the risk assessment of the organisation doing the procurement.
-As a business owner, it is your decision whether you want to have insurance and the type and amount of insurance you think is suitable for your business.
-Having appropriate insurances can help your business be more approachable and seem like a business that will reduce risks.
+Most tenders specify minimum insurance requirements.
+The type and value of insurance required will vary depending on the value of the procurement and the Issuer's risk assessment.
+As a business owner, it is your decision whether to hold insurance and what level of cover is appropriate for your business.
+However, having the right insurances in place can make your business more competitive and demonstrate that you are a low risk supplier.

-Potential suppliers' common insurance types are public liability insurance, product liability insurance, professional indemnity insurance, and general business insurance.
+Common insurance types required by Issuers include public liability insurance, product liability insurance, professional indemnity insurance, and general business insurance.

 Workers Compensation Insurance?
 Do you need it?

-Workers compensation insurance is compulsory by law in all states and territories of Australia.
-Most tenders require the supplier to comply with Australian laws, including your business having the necessary workers compensation insurance.
-An organisation may require evidence that your business has appropriate workers compensation insurance in place as part of the tender process.
+For businesses with employees, workers compensation insurance is compulsory by law in all states and territories of Australia.
+Most tenders require suppliers to comply with Australian laws, including maintaining the necessary workers compensation insurance.
+Issuers may also request evidence that your workers compensation insurance is current as part of the tender process.

 Never tendered before?